 A safe alternative, by this metric, would be no alcohol.
 But, as we have seen historically, old habits die hard.
 For those of us with drinking habits that are either alcoholic or on our way there, the idea of a social gathering without alcohol seems absurd.

-Memories of the good times of alcohol-induced revelry make for difficulty remembering negative consequences of the same liquid that seems to produce them.
-Perhaps the introduction of so many “alcohol-free” options or low-alcohol beers is another attempt to control the uncontrollable–an attempt to blame the stronger drink than the drink itself.
+Memories of the good times of alcohol-induced revelry make it difficult to remember the negative consequences of the same liquid that seems to produce them.
+Perhaps introducing so many “alcohol-free” options or low-alcohol beers is another attempt to control the uncontrollable–an attempt to blame the stronger drink over the drink itself.

 The good news is, though, that there does seem to be a growing awareness of the danger of

-alcohol addiction and drug addiction, and a respect for those who choose to refrain from drinking and using drugs.
+alcohol addiction and drug addiction and respect for those who choose to refrain from drinking and using drugs.

 Other positive trends from a California Study through the National Institute of Health found that unhealthy alcohol use decreased among young adults by 9.2% during the COVID-19 pandemic.
 But this positive trend does perhaps reveal the social nature of excessive drinking.